kfejzic1/DigiPay/README.md

 # DigiPay
-Versatile tool that simplifies B2C client management, user account and coupon management, B2B buying, and transaction handling.
+Administration application, a versatile tool that simplifies B2C client management, user account and coupon management, B2B buying, and transaction handling.
+It enables to efficiently organize and maintain client information, manage user accounts securely, generate and distribute coupons, handle B2B customer accounts, process transactions, and track sales performance.
+With self-service options for users and streamlined communication channels, my application enhances the overall customer experience while optimizing administrative tasks and supporting informed decision-making.

+The system consists of three modules, namely the processing server, the administration application, and mobile application (cross-platform) .
+The administration application is a web application with a frontend and a backend, while the processing server receives vendor update requests and processes them as transactions.